vict0rsch/oop/readme.md

 5. Click on "Load unpacked extension" and select the folder where you unzipped the file in 2.
 **DONE!**
 At Chrome start up it may ask you whether or not to load this extension.
 Say yes if you do ;)

+# How to install - Front End Dev
+The current front-end development consists of moving the running prototype mentionned in the previous how to install to using a React + Redux combination.

+1. Clone the project 'git clone https://github.com/Vict0rSch/oop.git'
+2. Go to `oop/dev/react/`
+3. run `npm install`
+4. run `npm start` to start the dev server and hot-reloading of React Components